 Fillmore Spencer LLC attorneys work with Utah Valley residents of all ages and types, from young families to established business owners and those nearing retirement, to establish estate plans that will implement their wishes when they die or become infirm or incapacitated.
 Our attorneys also help select guardians for minor children, create conservatorships, defend seniors from elder abuse and fraud, and avoid estate and probate taxes.
+We want to help you, contact us today!

 Estate planning encompasses inventorying your assets, determining asset distribution after your death, considering which estate planning tools you prefer and implementing the plan.
 Your plan should also include contingencies — after all, you might become incapacitated and require long-term care, or your intended heirs might die before you do.